nathanrw/40k_army_lists/README.md

 =================

-A place to put warhammer 40k army lists and a script, generate.py, to convert them into a convenient 'quick reference card' for with cost breakdown and force organisation chart.
+A place to put warhammer 40k army lists and a script, generate.py, to convert them into a convenient 'quick reference card' with cost breakdown and force organisation chart.

 To use the script, it should simply be run in this directory.
 A 'docs'